AlexisTessier/javascript-value-locator/README.md

 ### stringify

-This function transforms a locator object to a JVL string
+This function transforms a locator object to a JVL string.

 **Parameters**